 PRESTONSBURG - Laser shows will continue at the East Kentucky Science Center now that county officials have agreed to offer funding to purchase a new system to replace the old one.

 The Floyd County Fiscal Court was approached by two representatives from the science center last week to ask for money to purchase the new system.
-John Rosenberg, who has had a constant affiliation with both the center and the college itself, was accompanied by the center's new interim director Dr. Tom Vierheller, a 17-year veteran of Big Sandy Community and Technical College.
-Vierheller fills the vacancy left after the departure of former center director Eric Thomas, who left the Prestonsburg post to take a job as director of Morehead State University's science center.
-(See SCIENCE, page five)
+John Rosenberg, who has had a constant affiliation with both the center and the college itself, was accompanied by the center's new interim director Dr. Tom Vierheller, a 17-year veteran of Big Sandy Community and Technical Commu longtime pro-fessor at Big Sandy Community

+University's science center.

+(Sec SCIENCE, page five)

-Vierheller, a longtime professor at Big Sandy Community Technical College, is now acting as interim director of the East Kentucky Science Center.
-Vierheller replaces Eric Thomas, who left to work as director of Morehead State University's science center.
-SBA officials see greater interest by SHELDON COMPTON STAFF WRITER MARTIN - The number of people returning applications to the U.S. Small Business Administration office set up locally is growing, but SBA representative Jack Camp still hopes to see more in the coming weeks.
+Community and Technical College, is now acting as interim director of the East Kentucky Science Center.
+Vierheller replaces the Left to work as director of Morehead State University's University's science cenby SHELDON COMPTON STAFF WRITER

+SBA officials see greater interest

+MARTIN - The number of people returning applications to the U.S. Small Business Administration office set up locally is growing, but SBA representative Jack Camp still hopes to see more in the coming, weeks.
 Of the 2,464 applications that had been sent out as of last Wednesday, there were still only 293 that had been returned, Camp said.

 Still, Camp says SBA efforts are paying off for those who need help following the May floods and are following through with the application process.

-To date, the SBA has approved more than \$1 million in loans across the five-county area, including Floyd, Of that amount, \$878,900 has been loans to homeowners and those renting, while \$181,800 has went to businesses.
-And Camp says the efforts to continue the work is still underway at the recovery centers such as the one in Martin.
-"We have started making the calls to people (See SBA, page five) Warrant leads to three arrests on drug charges by SHELDON COMPTON STAFF WRITER IVEL - What began as a routine serving of a court-ordered warrant ended with the seizure of thousands of dollars worth of drugs and the arrest of three Floyd Countians Wednesday.
-Officers with the Floyd County Sheriff's Department arrived Wednesday at the Alpike Motel in Ivel to serve a warrant on the occupant of room 208.
-However, the routine task quickly became more than expected when Langley resident Ricky Scarberry answered the According to reports from officers Landon (See ARRESTS, page five) Golf course set to open in two weeks by SHELDON COMPTON STAFF WRITER PRESTONSBURG - Prestonsburg city leaders closed the disc golf course at Jenny Wiley State Resort Park this past spring to make way for a new course that officials say will now open in the next couple of weeks.
+To date, the SBA has approved more than SI million in loans across the five-county area, including Floyd.
+Of that amount, \$878,900 has been still also howevers and those renting, while SIA, 800 how were an adverse mental the work is still underway at the recovery centers such as the one in Martin.

+"We have started making the calls to people

+(Sec SBA, page five)

+Warrant leads to three arrests on drug charges

+by SHELDON COMPTON

+IVEL - What began as a routine serving of a court-ordered warrant ended with the serzure of thousands of dollars worth of drugs and the arrest of three Floyd Countians Wednesday.

+Officers with the Floyd County Sheriff's Department arrived Wednesday at the Alpike Motel in 19e1 to serve a warrant on the occupant of room 208.
+However, the routine task quickly became more than expected when Langley resident Ricky Scarberry answered the door.

+According to reports from officers Landon

+(See ARRESTS, page five)

+Golf course set to open in two weeks

+by SHELDON COMPTON STAFF WRITER

+PRESTONSBURG - Prestonsburg city leaders closed the disc golf course at Jenny Wiley State Resort Park this past spring to make way for a new course that officials say will now open in the next couple of weeks.

-The new golfing venue, which will be an executive, par-three course, will open to public play on July 3, said Stonecrest golf pro Wes Jenkins, who served as an advisor for the Jenny Wiley course.
-"It's going to be a differently designed course," Jenkins said Thursday.
-"But, for now, when it first opens it will be played the way it used to be played until we can finish putting the pieces together."
-The course, before being converted to a disc golf attraction, was a par-34, nine-hole course.
-Paul Hughes, who sits on the Stonecrest board of directors and is one of the primary players in bringing the course back, told city officials in March that the course could be a great place for beginners to become familiar with the game, whereas (See GOLF, page five)
+The new golfing venue, which will be an executive, par-three course, will open to public play on July 3, said Stonecrest golf pro Wes Jenkins, who served as an advisor for the Jenny Stonetics so an advisor for the Jenny Wiley course.

+"It's going to be a differently

+designed course," Jenkins said Thursday, "But, for now, when it first opens it will be played the way it used to be played until we can finish putting the pieces together."

+The course, before being converted to a disc golf attraction, was a par-34, nine-hole course, Paul Hughes, who sits on the Stonecrest board of directors and is one of the primary players in bringing the course back, told city offi-cials in March that the course could be a great place for beginners to become familiar with the game, whereas